-- Put chopped horsetail lengths into a 2 quart stock pot, cover with water, bring to a boil and simmer 15 minutes.
+- Put chopped horsetail lengths into a 2 quart stock pot, cover with 1 quart (4 cups) of water, bring to a boil and simmer 15 minutes.

 - Pour off the liquid tea and enjoy!

-Alaskan remedies with zero peer-reviewed back-up state that horsetail tea is a gentle long term remedy for strengthening hair and nails and can support bone health (which is why my interest since I managed a hairline knee fracture and then a wrist fracture last summer while competitively running at age 58—still healing)
+Some peer-reviewed medical literature states that horsetail tea is a gentle long term remedy for strengthening hair and nails and can support bone health (my initial interest since I managed a hairline knee fracture and then a wrist fracture last summer while competitively running at age 58).

-Tasted like the green grass of summer pastures, or green tea.
+Tastes like the green grass of summer pastures, green tea, and grows all over the world.
 Fun!